IronCoreLabs/uniffi-bindgen-java/README.md

 ## TODO

 - optimize when primitive and boxed types are used.
 Boxed types are needed when referencing builtins as generics, but we could be using primitives in a lot more function arguments, return types, and value definitions.
-- methods that return `Result<T, SpecificError>` in Rust should probably `T blah() throws SpecificException` in Java.
-As is, there are a lot of hard to handle `RuntimeException`s and the same thing needs to be done when someone implements a trait in Java (see `TestFixtureFutures.java`).
-- our use case almost certainly requires older Java versions than 20/21.
-Investigate supporting back to Java 8, which seems to be the common library target.
+- Investigate supporting back to Java 8, which seems to be the common library target.